Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 For the the next part I use the Adafruitio_21_feed_read, to recieve the signal.
 To this I add the required code for the spotify part and send it to the ESP8266.

 While trying to send the stuff to the boards I noticed something strange.
 The code for the write (with the bluetooth) still was too big by excatly the same size.
 So i resorted bakc to the original bluetooth code in part two and checked and it was not too big.
 So I reversed the approach and put the code for sending data into the bluetooth document.
 At this point I also noticed that the config file should also be filled out manually.
+Which once again had excactly the same result.
+Which is weird, becuase the amount of code changed.

+Some more testing resulted in the following knowledge: The bluetooth program takes 86% of the available memory and the sharing code by deafult takes 77% memory.
+While I was figuring this out, I decide to also check what the code of part 1 required, which was also 77 percent.
+The combination is therefore quite chalanging to get to work.

 ### Code for part 1